hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 (Note that Unicode support in Python 2 and 3 involve different subtleties.)

-This project is a great fit for someone familiar with coding in non-English languages.

-##

 ## Migrate OPT backend to Skulpt (very hard)